An airport has two major components; an airfield and terminals. A

 reduce the size of the terminal and maximize the number of planes

-while freeing valuable gates for boarding.
+which frees gates for boarding.
 In a normal situation,